mitchellvitez/doldrums/README.md

 ### The $ operator

-Because it has the lowest precedence, you can use `$` to replace parentheses in certain situations, for cleaner code.
+Because it has the lowest precedence, we can use `$` to replace parentheses in certain situations, for cleaner code.
 For example,

 ```hs
 main = f (g (h x))